First published in the Financial Times in August 2016.

 Did the charity make it happen, or would it have happened anyway?

 The purpose of a charity’s work — and your support for it — is to create a benefit beyond what would have happened anyway.
-This, of course, sounds obvious but (as my home discipline of physics powerfully attests) it’s fine to state the obvious as it can throw up some unexpected insights.
+This, of course, sounds obvious but (as my home discipline of physics powerfully attests) it can be useful to state the obvious because it can throw up some unexpected insights.

 Charities are under considerable pressure to “demonstrate their impact”, yet few examine or recount what would have happened without them.
 “What difference does your work make beyond what would have happened anyway?” is perhaps the single most useful question that donors or trustees can ask.

 A few years ago, Goldman Sachs ran full-page adverts about its “10,000 Women” programme for female entrepreneurs proclaiming that “70 per cent of graduates surveyed have increased their revenues, and 50 per cent have added new jobs”.

 Now, in terms of what would have happened anyway, this advert provides zero insight.
 Perhaps the programme helped those women, maybe it made no difference, or perhaps the women would have done better without it occupying their time.